livid/drafts/planet-feature-update-12/planet-feature-update-12.md

 ## Fixes and Improvements

+- Fixed unexpected behavior of the article list on macOS 12/13.
 - Use keyboard to navigate between search results.
 - Use `//` or `#` as comment lines in aggregation settings.
 - Hero image width and height are included in the variables for templates.